tayganr/lakehouse/modules/module00.md

 ## 4. RBAC Role Assignment (Storage Account > Storage Blob Data Reader)

-This role assignment is required to read files from the data lake using Azure Synapse Analytics built-in serverless SQL technology.
+The **Storage Blob Data Reader** role assignment is required to read files from the data lake using Azure Synapse Analytics built-in serverless SQL technology.

 1. Navigate to the **Storage account**